-This post describes the installation of the Fort Collins Connexion municipal broadband service.
+This post if the first in a series of post that describe the installation of the Fort Collins Connexion municipal broadband service.
 I’ll append new information to the bottom of the post whenever something happens on my street.
+When the post gets too long, I’ll start a new post.
 Work has been going on in the northwest corner of my neighborhood since the end of July.
 It’s only in the last week that activity has started happening on my street.
 Read on to hear more about the process.

 August 27, 2019 – Nextdoor Post